leo-bauer/personal_website2/research.md

 1. "Rebel Organizational Legacies and Civilian Victimization."
 With Jessica Maves Braithwaite, Kathleen Gallagher Cunningham, Margaret McWeeney and Sean Rao.
 2024.
 Under Review.

-2. "Where Do Mediators Try to Prevent Civil War?"
-With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
-2024.
-Under Review.

-3. "The Nonviolent Legacies of Rebel Group Origins."
+2. "The Nonviolent Legacies of Rebel Group Origins."
 With Kathleen Gallagher Cunningham.
 2024.
 Working Paper.

-4. "The Spatial Interplay of Climate Disasters, Armed Conflict, and Forced Displacement: Evidence from Colombia."
-With Juan D. Gelvez.
+3. "Where Do Mediators Try to Prevent Civil War?"
+With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
 2024.
-Under Review.
+Working Paper.

-5. "Tracing Changes in Pro-Democracy Protest Framing: Evidence from German Democratic Republic State Media."
-2023.
+4. "Media Manipulation Strategies During Protest in Autocracies: Evidence from the German Democratic Republic."
+2024.
 Working Paper.

 ### Recent Projects